tempertemper/www.tempertemper.net/src/site/posts/2012-11-21--my-introduction-to-co-working.md

 ---
 title: My introduction to co-working
 intro: |
-    Co-working is a great way to escape the isolation of home-working, make business contacts and boost your creativity with a change of scenery– read on to find out more…
+    Co-working is a great way to escape the isolation of home-working, make business contacts and boost your creativity with a change of scenery-- read on to find out more…
 date: 2012-11-21
 tags:
     - Business